Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: PRELIMINARIES SETUP

-The assumption that (potentially noisy) state measurements are available in an offline phase could be restrictive in general.
+The assumption that noisy state measurements are available in an offline phase could be restrictive in general.
 However, it is satisfied in a broad range of applications where the states are measurable using, e.g., a dedicated laboratory and specific hardware, which is not available in online operations of the system (compare also the discussion in, e.g., \cite{Turan2021}).
+For instance, this assumption is fulfilled in the application of autonomous driving, where the states of a vehicle can be measured by expensive sensors in an offline phase, compare \cite{Graeber2019,Ehlers2022}.
+Due to the high costs, these sensors are not placed in the vehicles in a series production.
+Hence, in the online phase (i.e., when the expensive sensors are no longer available), the states must be estimated.
 This assumption is indispensable for the results of our work.
-Loosely speaking, the online input and output measurements are combined with the offline collected input and output measurements to compute a vector $\alpha$.
-This $\alpha$, together with the offline collected state trajectory, generates the estimated state trajectory.
-This estimated state trajectory is in the same (unknown) realization (\ref{system}) as the offline collected state trajectory, compare Remark~\ref{Minimal_realization}.
-Note that without such an offline collected state trajectory, the (online) state trajectory could not be correctly estimated since the realization ($A$,$B$,$C$,$D$) of system (\ref{system}) is unknown (and hence different state trajectories can explain the given input/output data), as is, e.g., well known from the context of subspace identification \cite{Van1997}.
+Loosely speaking, the online input and output measurements are combined with the offline collected input and output measurements to compute a vector~$\alpha$.
+This~$\alpha$, together with the offline collected state trajectory, generates the estimated state trajectory.
+This estimated state trajectory is in the same (unknown) realization~(\ref{system}) as the offline collected state trajectory, compare Remark~\ref{Minimal_realization}.
+Note that without such an offline collected state trajectory, the (online) state trajectory could not be correctly estimated since the realization~($A$,$B$,$C$,$D$) of system (\ref{system}) is unknown (and hence different state trajectories can explain the given input/output data), as is, e.g., well known from the context of subspace identification \cite{Van1997}.